moismailzai/cfs_openpgp/README.md

 This will output your ASCII-armored PGP certificate, a revocation signature, and the IDs and ASCII-armored representations of each key.

+*NOTE: BE SURE TO USE THE EXACT SAME VERSION OF THIS LIBRARY (AND THUS THE SAME NETTLE AND SEQUOIA-OPENPGP LIBRARIES) OR YOU MAY NOT GENERATE THE SAME KEY.*

 # acknowledgements
 Many thanks to [Neal Walfield](https://github.com/nwalfield) of the [sequoia_openpgp](https://www.sequoia-pgp.org/) project for all the help on freenode #sequoia.